Haddock with sweet potatoes and rhubarb in orange maple sauce

 For AIP and free from nightshade and seeds

-- 1 tsp dried thyme no paprika powder or black pepper (nightshade and seeds)
+- 1 tsp oregano, dried NO paprika powder or black pepper (nightshade and seeds)

 - ¼ tsp cinnamon